 Kidney cancer doesn’t usually cause symptoms in its early stages.
 However, as the disease progresses, you might notice symptoms such as:

-If you notice any of these symptoms, especially blood in your urine, make an appointment at Urology Associates of Mobile.
+If you notice any of these symptoms, especially blood in your urine, it’s important to make an appointment with a Urology Associates physician.
 Early diagnosis is often critical to successful treatment for kidney cancer and other diseases of your kidneys and urinary tract.

 While medical researchers haven’t identified a specific cause of kidney cancer, some common risk factors include:

 Having a family history of kidney cancer

 Your risk of kidney cancer is also higher if you have other health conditions like von Hippel-Lindau disease or Birt-Hogg-Dubé syndrome.

 Your urologist begins by reviewing your symptoms, medical history, and lifestyle.
 They perform a physical exam and order blood tests and urinalysis.
 If they suspect that you have kidney cancer, they order imaging tests like CT scans or an MRI to look for abnormal growths or tissue on your kidneys.